ev34j/ev34j-mindstorm-firebase/README.md

 ## Scenario

-In this demo, a robot is driven from keystrokes via Firebase messages.
-Similarly, the robot reports its metrics back to an app via Firebase
+In this demo, a robot is controlled by keyboard commands via Firebase messages.
+Similarly, the robot reports its metrics back to an app via Firebase.

 ## Running the app